When Celebrity Endorsements Go Wrong

 So How Do You Choose The Right Celeb?

 It's important to find a celebrity endorser that appeals to your target demographic - and fits your budget.
-And of course create a contract that protects your brand.
-Check out our tips to safeguard your celebrity endorsement investments.
+And of course, create a contract that protects your brand.
+Ch

 Are you interested in learning how to successfully partner celebrities to your brand - without spending a million?
 Watch this short webinar to learn Hollywood insider tricks to create and kick start an entertainment marketing campaign that is the perfect extension for your social media program.